surveyjs/survey-analytics/docs/api-reference/visualizerbase.md

 **Type**: `VisualizerBase`

-Allows you to access the footer visualizer.
-Returns `undefined` if the footer is absent.
+Returns the footer visualizer instance or `undefined` if the footer is not applicable.

 **Related APIs:** [`hasFooter`](#hasFooter)